bitresearch2006/faas_registrar/README.md

 Deactivates a token and removes the user's routing.

-Workflow:

-Marks token as inactive (active=false)
+sudo revoke_token.sh <token>

+It:

+Sets active=false for the token

-Extracts username from token store
+Extracts the username

 Calls remove_user_port.sh <username>

-nginx config regenerates → route disappears

-Usage:
-sudo revoke_token.sh <token>

-8. tunnel_signer.conf

-Nginx snippet providing:

-/sign-cert → sign_service.py

-Placed at:

-/etc/nginx/conf.d/tunnel_signer.conf
+Result: user route and port mapping are fully removed.

-⚙️ Setup Procedure (Full System Installation)
+⚙️ Setup Procedure

-Upload all scripts to a folder on the VM
+Upload all scripts to a folder on the VM and run:

-Run:

 sudo bash setup_tunnel_signer.sh

 Installer performs:

 Sets up CA

-Installs sign_service + systemd
+Installs sign_service + systemd unit

 Creates token storage